todogroup/osposurvey/2024/README.md

 ## Timeline:

 - ✅ January - March: Call for Sponsors
-- 🕐 April: Request for Community Feedback, Call for Distribution partners, and Finalize Questionnaire in Multiple Languages
+- ✅ April - May: Request for Community Feedback, Call for Distribution partners, and Finalize Questionnaire in Multiple Languages
-- May-June 2024: Public Survey and Begin Distribution Campaign
+- 🕐 June - July 2024: Public Survey and Begin Distribution Campaign
-- July 2024: Data analysis and presentation of results
+- August 2024: Data analysis and presentation of results
 - August 2024: Report drafting and production
 - September 2024: Publication